jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

         return $error;
     }
 ```
+### returnUser
-returnUser is used when we wanna return a user with certain emal,
+this method is used when we wanna return a user with certain emal,
 if the suer is not founf false will be returned
 ```php
     public function returnUser(string $email): array|bool